Nessi-datatool/nessi/docs/USER_GUIDE.md

 Nessi includes several security features:

-- JWT-based authentication
+- File-level access controls
-- TLS encryption
+- Encrypted configuration storage
-- API key management
+- Secure credential management
-- Security headers
+- Audit logging

 ## Reporting System

 Nessi provides a comprehensive reporting system with multiple output formats:

-- **HTML Reports**: Interactive reports with quality score cards and visualizations
+- **HTML Reports**: Static reports with quality score cards and visualizations for viewing in browsers
-- **PDF Reports**: Static reports for sharing and documentation
+- **PDF Reports**: Portable reports for sharing and documentation
 - **JSON/CSV**: Machine-readable formats for integration with other tools

 Generate reports using the CLI: